 The Framework is supported by the National Physical Activity Implementation Plan 'A More Active Scotland' (external website) although this is currently under review.

-Recommendations on the amount and type of physical activity we should aim to do at different stages in our lives are set out in ‘Start Active, Stay Active’, a UK wide report from the four nations’ Chief Medical Officers.
+Recommendations on the amount and type of physical activity we should aim to do at different stages in our lives are set out in 'Start Active, Stay Active' (external website), a UK wide report from the four nations’ Chief Medical Officers on the UK Government website.
 The report is supported by separate infographics for adults as well as for children and young people.
-You can read the report and look at the infographics on the UK Government website (external).

 To help you plan, deliver or assess your physical activity interventions you can join the Physical Activity Health Alliance (PAHA).
 It offers a wealth of shared resources and sources of good practice including